magnetophon/VoiceOfFaust/README.md

 VoiceOfFaust consists of:

-* An external pitch tracker: [helmholtz~](#http://www.katjaas.nl/helmholtz/helmholtz.html) by Katja Vetter
+* An external pitch tracker: [helmholtz](#http://www.katjaas.nl/helmholtz/helmholtz.html) by Katja Vetter
-* compressor/expander, also ported from [Katja](http://www.katjaas.nl/compander/compander.html)
+* compressor/expander, also by [Katja](http://www.katjaas.nl/compander/compander.html), ported to faust.
 * 7 synthesizer and two effect algorithms:
   * [channel vocoder](#classicvocoder) with:
     * a "super-saw" that can be cross-faded to a "super-pulse"